-It involves favouring someone over another because of a protected characteristic, which the equality act 2010 also doesn’t allow for.
+Gender discrimination involves favouring someone of one sex over another because of a protected characteristic, which the Gender Equality Act 2010 also doesn’t allow for.

 Gender discrimination examples

-There’re many examples of gender-based discrimination in action.
+There’re many examples of gender-based violence and discrimination in action.
 From recruitment to the policies, work processes and even dismissals.

 Direct discrimination, for example, involves dismissing a staff member or changing their duties after gender reassignment.

-Other common examples of discrimination based on gender include:
+Other common examples of gender-based discrimination in social institutions include:

 How to stop gender discrimination

 As part of your duty of care to your employees, you’ll also need to protect them against all forms of discrimination and harassment (of a sexual nature or not).